-4. Procedure for Measuring Airtightness of Duct Systems
+4.5.
+Procedure for Measuring Airtightness of Duct Systems

-In addition to the test procedures in this section, Test Method A from ASTM E1554-13 is approved for use provided that the building and duct system preparation procedures in Section 4.2 of this Standard are followed.
+In addition to the test procedures in this section, Test Method A from ASTM E1554-13 is approved for use provided that the building, Dwelling Unit, and duct system preparation procedures in SectionSections 54.2.1 through 5.2.7 of this Standard are followed.
 The supply and return air leakage from Test Method A shall be added together and assumed equivalent to CFM25 or CMS25 to outside.

-The leakage to outside test shall be performed using a Blower Door in the main entry to the dwelling unit to pressurize or depressurize the individual unit with reference to outside.
+The leakage to outside test shall be performed using a Blower Door in the main entry to the dwelling unit Dwelling Unit to pressurize or depressurize the individual unit with reference to outside.
 If the main entry door is in an interior hallway then the hallway shall be well connected to outside through open windows or doors, or an exterior window or door shall be used.
-Only the ducts serving the dwelling unit being tested shall be included in the test.
+Only the ducts serving the dwelling unit Dwelling Unit being tested shall be included in the test.

-4.1.
+4.1.5.1.
 Equipment Needed